 PRO TIP: Several classes had a minimum age to attend, but I highly suggest sending an email and simply asking if younger kids can attend.

-Taking a macaron cooking class in Paris was a highlight for the three of us, but something we only did because I’d seen all the bigger sites before, and I knew we were coming back to Paris again.
+Taking a macaron cooking class in Paris was a total highlight for the three of us.

 Our Personal Macaron-Making Experience